-The rapids above had looked like nothing from the road,
+rapids would loook like grade III from the road,

-but soon enough we were perched above a road-scout noted rapid.
-We
+but soon enough we find ourselves perched above scout worthy

 Stookesberry about to take a hit, quite a hole hidden by the rock.

 It looked like Phil and Ben were perhaps a little left of

 the ideal line, so I ran the entrance intent on getting further right.

 I came down the initial ramp and got in a central eddy, which was

 really a swirly, boiling mess that took me a bit too long to get out